 Canadian farms provide a diverse range of plants and crops for domestic and international markets.
-There are literally hundreds of crops being grown in fields and greenhouses across the country - from more traditional crops like corn, wheat and soybeans to pulses, fruits and vegetables, flowers and specialty crops.
+There are literally hundreds of crops being grown in fields and greenhouses across the country - from more traditional crops like canola, wheat and barley, to pulses, fruit and vegetables, flowers and specialty crops.
 Here are a few cool facts: